mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

 ### Before you start

-You must have a working MailScanner set-up and have running copies of MySQL, Apache, PHP (with MySQL and GD support) and for MailScanner to be able to use a database you need Perl DBI and DBD::mysql; you also need Perl Encoding::FixLatin to deal with email subjects that contain characters in more than one encoding and Perl Digest::SHA1 for generation of view tokens.
+You must have a working MailScanner set-up and have running copies of MySQL, Apache, PHP (with MySQL and GD support) and for MailScanner to be able to use a database you need Perl DBI and DBD::MariaDB; you also need Perl Encoding::FixLatin to deal with email subjects that contain characters in more than one encoding and Perl Digest::SHA1 for generation of view tokens.

 Some PHP extensions and executable software are required to make MailWatch fully works: